pirafrank/fpiracom/pages/pages/deals.md

 - [AirBnB](http://www.airbnb.com/c/francescop462), when you travel on AirBnB, we both get &#8364;30 in travel credit
 - [Airtable](https://airtable.com/invite/oOBPqTlc), a cool new way to handle databases
 - [Balance](https://www.balanceapp.com/referral-social), to improve your sleep, stress, mood, and more.
 They're offering a free year to all new members.
+- [Crypto Pro for iOS](https://cryptopro.app/?r=547F71), real-time crypto news and alerts, see prices from different exchanges.
+[Download app](https://apps.apple.com/it/app/crypto-pro-coin-tracker-app/id980888073) and activate with code `547F71`.
 - [Elevate](http://go.elevateapp.com/FRAN741118), awesome brain training app that boosts your memory, writing, reading, speaking and math skills.
 Register with via this link and we both get a free week of premium.
 - [Evernote](https://www.evernote.com/referral/Registration.action?sig=4280139b8af883cda8474cafab473b4722aa11e09e04220ff681a3c0bce708d9&uid=7451174), one of the best notes taking and archiving services.
 Register and we both get *Premium* plan.
 - [Freeletics](https://www.freeletics.com/r/125385466), grab a 20% discount on Freeletics Coach and start your training today.